Meiggs Wharf

 Meiggs' Wharf (also known as Meigs Wharf and Meiggs' Pier) was an L-shaped wooden pier extending between 1600 and 2000 feet from the northern San Francisco shoreline, an exceptional distance for its time.
 It was built by transplanted Bostonian Henry Meiggs to attract the lumber shipping trade as part of his real estate development plans for what would become the North Beach area of San Francisco.
 Though it bankrupted him in the process, it would become a major part of North Beach and San Francisco society life.

-The Pier
+Pier

 The pier was exceptionally long for its day, regarded by many as built in the wrong place: currents and tides ran strong at the northern tip of San Francisco off North Beach, and ships at dock were not protected by a breakwater as they were further inside San Francisco Bay at the Embarcadero.
 Most ships preferred the quieter waters and sailed on to safer berths there.